Hostages (Israeli TV series): International sales

 The Israeli version, Bnei Aruba, was presented to international buyers at MIPCOM in October 2013, and in December 2013, BBC Four announced it had acquired the series.
 BBC Four started showing it on 21 February 2015, with two episodes in tandem each Saturday night.

 In January 2014, Canal+ acquired the Israeli series.
 A DVD release followed.
 Due to the series success in Europe, a second season was produced and acquired by Canal+, who broadcast it in March & April 2016.

 The series' first season was released on Netflix in multiple regions in September 2016 with the second season following in June 2017.

 In February 2017, the second season was released in the UK as an exclusive download on BBC Store.

 In the UK, Arrow films released the first series on DVD in March 2015 and the second series in May 2017.

 In 2017, season 1 and 2 were shown together under the title of Die Geiseln on German channel RTL Crime.

-In India it has been remade into a web series titled Hostages.